ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

         enabled: yes
       tags: ntp

 Here is an example handlers file.
-As a review, handlers are only fired when certain tasks report changes, and are run at the end of each play:
+Handlers are only triggered when certain tasks report changes.
+Handlers run at the end of each play:

   .. code-block:: yaml